dominikstrb/sparse-coding/README.md

 # Sparse Coding

+ARCHIVED... is now part of my V1Stats package

 ![](./trained_models/RF.png)

 This is an implementation of Olshausen and Field's sparse coding paper in PyTorch.
 Iterative Shrinkage/Thresholding Algorithm